-The following reports on quality improvement were developed by the Department of Managed Health Care's Right Care Initiative (RCI), which focuses on the care and prevention of strokes and heart attacks in patients with diabetes and heart disease.
-These publications analyzed data used in OPA's 2014 Health Care Quality Report Cards to show improvement in cardiovascular care between 2006 - 2012.
+The following reports on quality improvement were developed by the Department of Managed Health Care's Right Care Initiative (RCI), which focused on the care and prevention of strokes and heart attacks in patients with diabetes and heart disease.
+These publications analyzed data used in OPA's 2014 health Care Quality Report Cards to show improvement in cardiovascular care between 2006 - 2012.

 Key Quality Indicators for Cardiovascular Prevention Among California Health Plans (2006-2012)